matrix-org/synapse/docs/usage/configuration/config_documentation.md

    behind a reverse-proxy.

 * `resources`: Only valid for an 'http' listener.
 A list of resources to host on this port.
-Options for each resource are:
+Sub-options for each resource are:

    * `names`: a list of names of HTTP resources.
 See below for a list of valid resource names.